tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <HighlightBox type="info">

-NEM is a blockchain platform that was launched in March 2015 and the name of the corresponding cryptocurrency.
-NEM has stood out as multiple ledgers can simultaneaosly coexist on one single blockchain, and faster transaction speed and scalability are promised.
+NEM is a blockchain platform that was launched in March 2015 and is the name of the corresponding cryptocurrency.
+NEM has stood out as multiple ledgers can simultaneously coexist on one single blockchain, and faster transaction speed and scalability are promised.
 NEM offers a wide range of features and a commercial blockchain option called **Mijin**.

 </HighlightBox>